elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 ```

 The one we want to use to secure our passwords is called
 [comeonin](https://hex.pm/packages/comeonin).
-The syntax for adding a new
+This is what the syntax looks
-dependency is a tuple like this:
+like for adding a new dependency:

 ```elixir
 {:comeonin, "~> 3.0"}